Affordable and clean energyUNSDG icon - 13 - climate action

 New energy contract maintains 100% green electricity supply.

-Company car fleet is now 51% electric/hybrid.
+Company car fleet is now 69% electric or hybrid

 Renewable diesel (HVO)